DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

 ```

  **For Loop**
+- A 'for' expression is a syntactic construct for looping over elements provided by an implementation of std::iter::IntoIterator.
 - If the iterator yields a value, that value is matched against the irrefutable pattern, the body of the loop is executed, and then control returns to the head of the for loop.
 - If the iterator is empty, the 'for' expression completes.
 - The safety and conciseness of for loops make them the most commonly used loop construct in Rust